Making a difference with financial literacy education

-At PwC, we believe we’ve got a responsibility to give back to the community.
-One of the ways we do this is by utilising our skills and resources where they'll have the greatest lasting benefit for our communities.
-We have over 1,000 well-educated and highly motivated staff, and one attribute widely shared by these individuals is financial literacy.
-Playing to that strength, we've developed a financial literacy program - FLiP which we will deliver in low decile schools across NZ.
+At PwC, one of the ways we engage with our communities is by utilising our skills and resources where they'll have the greatest lasting benefit.
+We have over 1,800 well-educated and highly motivated staff, and one attribute widely shared by these individuals is financial literacy.
+Playing to that strength, we've developed a financial literacy program - FLiP which we deliver in low decile primary schools across NZ.

 By starting financial literacy education at a young age, students are given the greatest opportunity to grow their knowledge as they progress through their schooling.
 Reinforced and applied ongoing, the skills they learn now, should stay with them for life.